 Buzzsumo

 This social media tracker provides the most shared content on a topic or competitor.
-Once you insert the search term, you’ll see how often the content was shared within a certain period.
+Once you insert the search term, you’ll see how often the content was shared within a specific period.

-To analyze competitors’ most engaging content, BuzzSumo provides invaluable data:
+To analyse competitors’ most engaging content, BuzzSumo provides invaluable data:

 See which specific posts perform best by shares and backlinks